nibrivia/jekyll-now/_posts/2016-02-10-expectations-v-actual.md

 date: "February 10, 2016"
 ---

-The datum for the expectations come from http://cookpolitical.com/story/9179.
+The data for the expectations come from http://cookpolitical.com/story/9179.
 At some point I will get around to computing these myself.

 {% highlight r %}